arcanemachine/phoenix-todo-list/README.md

 Before you work in a `dev` environment, ensure that your environment variables are set correctly.

+- Use the `support/scripts/dotenv-generate` script to generate a `.env` file to get you started
-It is recommended to use `direnv` to easily load your environment when navigating within this project's directories.
+- It is recommended to use `direnv` to easily load your environment when navigating within this project's directories.

 - You can set custom/private environment variables in `.env` so that they will not be accidentally committed to source control
   - Copy the example template in `support/.env.example` to `.env` and fill in your desired values.